brufinus/fluffy-umbrella/proposal.md

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.
+When requested, the program will output data on a person's relationships, current status, age, birth date, and if unlucky enough, death date.
+Example format will be as follows:
+John Doe - Age: 28, Marital status: Single, Birth Date: January 1, 1990

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.